shiketsu/shiketsu.github.io/tech/setup-v2ray.md

 bash <(curl –s –L https://git.io/v2ray.sh)
 ```
 and then install step by step (this script may be unavaible, please find another one in [Github](https://github.com) if it happens).

+- When the script ask you to install, type `1` and then `enter` to install.
+- When the script ask you to choose protocol, type `4` and then `enter`.
+- When the script ask you to choose a port, type any number from 1-65535 you like, except 80 or 443.
+- When the script ask you to input you damain, do it.
+- Make sure that your DNS has been updated as the last step said.